Mihara/lotw-trust/README.md

 `lotw-trust` attempts to work around this by keeping a list of layer #1 and #2 keys known to belong to LoTW, -- that is, I took them from *my* `.tq6` file -- and, when signing things, packing every public key that comes in your `.tq6` file that it hasn't seen before in with the signature.
 However, I anticipate this will not be sufficient long term, and `lotw-trust` will need to be updated on average no less than once a year to keep working.

+### Certificate revocation

+There is currently no way for us to know if a user's certificate has been revoked or not.
+LoTW does not expose this information publicly anywhere, so you can only know if it expired, because that's written inside the certificate itself.

+### Date of signing

+There is currently no provision to date the signing of the file, i.e. if you check the signature of a file signed in the past after the public key used in it has expired, it will be considered invalid.
+I am not sure what is the correct way to deal with this just yet.

 ### RSA keys

 `lotw-trust` currently assumes that LoTW issues and will forever issue only RSA-based x509 certificates.
 This is not guaranteed.
 In fact, it'd be better if they switched to something more modern, even if I would have to code to handle that.